Menu principale:

 LUCA SCANDALI was born in Ancona (Italy).

-He received a diploma in Organ and Composition for Organ with first-
+He received a diploma in Organ and Composition for Organ (Professor Patrizia Tarducci) and Harpsichord with first-

 He continued his studies under Ton Koopman, Andrea Marcon, Luigi Ferdinando Tagliavini and Liuwe Tamminga.